YinLiLin/KAML/README.md

 ---
 ## GETTING STARTED
-***`KAML`*** is written in R language, it is recommended to link MKL (Math Kernel Library) with R for fast computing with big data (see [how to link MKL with R](https://www.intel.com/content/www/us/en/developer/articles/technical/quick-linking-intel-mkl-blas-lapack-to-r.html)), because the BLAS/LAPACK library can be accelerated automatically in multi-threads by MKL library, which would significantly reduce computational time.
+***`KAML`*** is written in R language, it is recommended to link MKL (Math Kernel Library) or OpenBLAS with R for fast computing with big data (see [how to link MKL with R](https://www.intel.com/content/www/us/en/developer/articles/technical/quick-linking-intel-mkl-blas-lapack-to-r.html)), because the BLAS/LAPACK library can be accelerated automatically in multi-threads, which would significantly reduce computational time.
 ### Installation
 (1) ***`KAML`*** can be installed with **"devtools"** by using the following R codes:
 ```r